takemaru/graphillion/README.md

 Though actual power distribution networks are much more complicated, we basically rely on the same idea in the study of power distribution networks.
-Our power loss minimization tool, which optimizes a network with nonlinear objective function with nonconvex constraints, is available online at [DNET].
+Our power loss minimization tool, which optimizes a network with a nonlinear objective function with nonconvex constraints, is available online at [DNET].